SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

    -> paragraph = nil

-Note that the message in the ``HTMLElement`` deinitializer is not printed, which shows that the ``HTMLElement`` instance is not deallocated.
+Note that the message in the ``HTMLElement`` deinitializer isn't printed, which shows that the ``HTMLElement`` instance isn't deallocated.

 .. _AutomaticReferenceCounting_ResolvingStrongReferenceCyclesForClosures: